-Our 2017 SALA Exhibition is already on the way
+Our 2017 SALA Exhibition has finally arrived

 How Do We Love Thee?
 Let Us Count The Ways… KI – The Intertidal Zone